YogiReddy7396/PowerBI-sales-overview-dashboard/README.md

 ## 📸 Dashboard Preview

-### Sales Overview
+### 🔹 Sales Overview

+This page provides a high-level view of overall sales performance, including KPIs, sales trends, and regional distribution.
 ![Sales Overview](sales-overview.png)

+---

-### Orders Overview
+### 🔹 Orders Overview

+This page focuses on order-based analysis, helping to understand order volume trends and customer behavior.
 ![Orders Overview](orders-overview.png)

+---

-### Top/Bottom Products
+### 🔹 Top/Bottom Products

+This page highlights the best and worst performing products based on sales and orders.
 ![Top Bottom Products](top-bottom.png)

 ---

 ## 🚀 Purpose

-This project was created to practice Power BI dashboard development and to understand how business data can be visualized effectively.
+This project was created to practice Power BI dashboard development and to demonstrate the ability to convert raw data into meaningful business insights.

 ---